Euphoria in Puerto Rico as mass protests force governor to resign

-SAN JUAN (Reuters) - People danced on the streets of San Juan’s old city on Wednesday as Puerto Rico Governor Ricardo Rosselló announced he would quit over offensive chat messages that sparked massive protests on the bankrupt island.
+SAN JUAN (Reuters) - People danced on the streets of San Juan’s old city on Wednesday after Puerto Rico Governor Ricardo Rosselló announced he would quit over offensive chat messages that sparked massive protests on the Caribbean island.

 After 12 days of sometimes violent demonstrations, the first-term governor said he would step down on Aug.
 2, having failed to soothe critics’ concerns by vowing not to seek re-election and giving up the leadership of his political party.

-“I feel that to continue in this position would make it difficult for the success that I have achieved to endure,” Rosselló said, listing accomplishments ranging from creating new industries to promoting equal pay for women during his time in office.
+“I feel that to continue in this position would make it difficult for the success that I have achieved to endure,” Rosselló said, listing accomplishments in office that ranged from creating new industries to promoting equal pay for women.

 Packed with protesters awaiting the announcement, San Juan’s historic Old City erupted in joy when news broke that Rosselló, whose administration has been dogged by allegations of corruption, was stepping down.

-The blocks directly outside the governor’s mansion were filled with thousands of writhing, dancing, mostly-young Puerto Ricans.
-They waved flags and lit fireworks, as chants of “Fight yes, Surrender No,” and “Olay Olay” rang out.
+Thousands of mostly young Puerto Ricans thronged the blocks outside the governor’s mansion.
+They waved flags and lit fireworks, as chants of “Fight yes, Surrender No,” and “Olé, Olé” rang out.

 “Man it’s amazing, man, it’s wonderful, man I’m so happy,” said 19-year-old Leonardo Elias Natal.
 “It’s time to wake up and I’m so proud of my country.”